BellaMrx/JavaScript_Introduction-To-Web-APIs/README.md

 --------------------------------------------------------------------------------------------

 ## The end
+This is just an introduction and a small overview of JavaScript Web APIs.
+There is much more information about this topic.

 If you don't know HTML, CSS or JavaScript yet, have a look here:
   - [WebDevelopment Basics](https://github.com/BellaMrx/WebDevelopment_Basics) - Basics Guide for web developers